qsimeon/worm-data-preprocess/preprocess/README.md

 The datasets have been preprocessed using Python scripts available in this repository.
 The preprocessing steps include:

-- Loading raw data in various formats (MATLAB files, JSON files, etc.).
+1. **Loading** raw data in various formats (MATLAB files, JSON files, etc.).
-- Extracting relevant data fields (neuron IDs, traces, time vectors, etc.).
+1. Extracting relevant data fields (neuron IDs, traces, time vectors, etc.).
-- Cleaning data
+1. Cleaning data
-- Resampling the data to a common time resolution. - if requested
+1. **Resampling** the data to a common time resolution. - if requested
-- Smoothing the data using different methods - if requested
+1. **Smoothing** the data using different methods - if requested
-- Normalizing data
+1. **Normalizing** data
-- Creating dictionaries to map neuron indices to neuron IDs and vice versa.
+1. Creating dictionaries to map neuron indices to neuron IDs and vice versa.
-- Saving the preprocessed data in a standardized format.
+1. Saving the preprocessed data into a standardized format.